 Description: The insurance tax is a tax assessed on insurance companies that do business in New Hampshire as provided in RSA 400-A. The insurance tax is administered by the New Hampshire Insurance Department.
-A business profits tax credit for taxes paid pursuant to RSA 400-A is provided by RSA 77-A:5, III.
+A business profits tax credit for taxes paid pursuant to sections of RSA 400-A is allowed by RSA 77-A:5, III.

-Methodology: The amount reported as insurance tax credit used, is the amount of credit actually used to offset a business profits tax liability on returns filed in 2010.
+Methodology: The amount reported as insurance tax credit used is the amount of credit actually used to offset a business profits tax liability on 199 returns filed in 2013.

-Tax Credit Used Against Business Profits Tax.....\$19,264,000
+Tax Credit Used Against BPT\$23,803,000

-CREDIT FOR INSURANCE TAX Comparison 2006 - 2010
+CREDIT FOR INSURANCE TAX Comparison 2009 - 2013